-Upon arrival to this eerie town my first plan of action was to wander the streets.
+Upon arrival to this eerie town, my first plan of action was to wander the streets.
 While you can sign up to participate in a Jerome ghost tour, I preferred to wander alone.
 Stopping in quaint shops as I pleased, leaving when it didn’t suit me.
-Stores of knick knacks, haunted stores, chocolate shops, and more.
+Stores of knick-knacks, haunted stores, chocolate shops, and more.
 This tiny town of Jerome seems to have about everything.
-Bizarrely enough Jerome is also known for the wine tasting rooms scattered throughout town.
-Opening at 11am (closed on Wednesdays), I headed to Cellar 433 (or The Original Jerome Winery).
-Set where town begins, this rustic wine tasting room offers sweeping views down the Verde Valley.
+Bizarrely enough Jerome is also known for the wine tasting rooms scattered throughout the town.
+Opening at 11 am (closed on Wednesdays), I headed to Cellar 433 (or The Original Jerome Winery).
+Set where the town begins, this rustic wine tasting room offers sweeping views down the Verde Valley.
 While the wine was mediocre (at best), the views are what did it for me.
-After all… Arizona isn’t much known for their stellar wine producing abilities.
+After all… Arizona isn’t much known for its stellar wine producing abilities.
 Once lunch rolled around it was time for giant margaritas and chips and guac at the delicious Mexican restaurant – Vaqueros Grill & Cantina.

 While a quick day trip from Scottsdale satisfied my desire to explore Jerome… if you really want to explore what makes this town so ghostly book a room for the night at the Jerome haunted hotel – Jerome Grand Hotel.
 After all, do you get a true feeling for a ghost town if the leave before the sunsets?